danlivingston/Ada/README.md

 int value = counter.get();  // safe read
 ```

 This is more efficient than synchronized, but only supports simple operations.
-You cannot define complex, condition-based logic like in Ada’s entry ... when.
+You cannot define complex, condition-based logic like in Ada’s `entry ... when`.

 In contrast, Ada provides protected objects: